GoogleCloudPlatform/database-assessment/README.md

 *  In this example of a filename `opdb__usedspacedetails__121_0.1.0_mydbhost.mycompany.com.ORCLDB.orcl1.071621111714.log` the file identification is `071621111714`.
 *  `-fileslocation`: The location in which the opdb*log were saved.
 *  `-projectname`: The GCP project in which the data will be loaded.
-*  `-deletedataset`: This an optinal.
+*  `-deletedataset`: This an optional.
 In case you want to delete the whole existing dataset before importing the data.
 	*  WARNING: It will DELETE permanently ALL tables previously in the dataset.
 No further confirmation will be required.
 Use it with caution.